Juanx65/RISC-V/README.md

 ## Logic Synthesis

-Use the `logic_synthesis.tcl` file which takes care of everything.

-To be specified:
-- maximum area
-- fanout
-- set_max_transition
-for now, test data was used.

-The `logic_synthesis.tcl` file is run with the following command:
+Start the Makefile that runs the `logic_synthesis.tcl` file in the `logic_synthesis` folder.

 ```
-dc_shell -f logic_synthesis.tcl
+cd logic_synthesis
+make
 ```

-And as a result, it displays information in the console, as well as data regarding timing, area, power, etc in the `report` folder.
+As a result, it displays information in the console, as well as data regarding timing, area, power, etc in the `logic_synthesis/report` folder.

+To clean all the log files, and maintain the reports, do a `make clean`.

+---

 Pending tasks
 - Verify the results of the logic synthesis for the Unicycle or another simple description, especially the reported WNS.